StephenTaylor-Kx/adventofq/week1.md

 ### Part 2

-But all this gets out of hand over 256 days as the vector count exceeds 26 billion.
+But all this quickly gets out of hand.
+Over 256 days as the vector count exceeds 26 billion.
+Each append to it entails making a copy.

 A vector is an *ordered* list, but we do not need the lanternfish in any order.
 We need only represent how many fish have their timers in a given state.
 We could do this with a dictionary.